onetimesecret/site-policy/onetime-privacy-statement.md

 onetimesecret.com will retain User Personal Information for as long as your account is active or as needed to provide you services.

 We may retain certain User Personal Information indefinitely, unless you delete it or request its deletion.
-For example, we don’t automatically delete inactive user accounts, so unless you choose to delete your account, we will retain your account information indefinitely.
+For example, we don't automatically delete inactive user accounts, so unless you choose to delete your account, we will retain your account information indefinitely.

 If you would like to cancel your account or delete your User Personal Information, you may do so by emailing support@onetimesecret.com.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile (within reason) within 30 days.

 ### How we communicate with you

-We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
+We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you've said that's okay**.
 You have a lot of control over how your email address is used and shared on and through onetimesecret.com.

 Depending on your email settings, onetimesecret.com may occasionally send notification emails about new features, requests for feedback, important policy changes, or offer customer support.
 We also send marketing emails, but only with your consent.
 There's an unsubscribe link located at the bottom of each of the emails we send you.

 Our emails might contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
-We use this pixel tag to make our email more effective for you and to make sure we’re not sending you unwanted email.
+We use this pixel tag to make our email more effective for you and to make sure we're not sending you unwanted email.
 If you prefer not to receive pixel tags, please opt out of marketing emails.

 ### Changes to our Privacy Statement
 Although most changes are likely to be minor, onetimesecret.com may change our Privacy Statement from time to time.
 We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the email address specified in your onetimesecret.com primary account.
 For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check this page frequently.